tiago972/doudpackage/cran-comments.md

 * Package required but not available: 'kableExtra'

 With devtools::check_rhub(), the following NOTEs came up with Windows Server 2022, R-devel, 64 bit:
-* Possibly misspelled words in DESCRIPTION:
-     Biostatistics (2:49)
-     biomedical (7:41)
-     kableExtra (8:93)

-There was however no misspelled alert with devtools::spell_check()

 * checking for detritus in the temp directory ...
 NOTE Found the following files/directories:
     'lastMiKTeXException'